RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

   "Shape"
 ```

 Now clearly stated that 2 instance having their own properties regardless of primities or reference type.
-Is it fine?. ohh!!! wait one more issue with above code ?. what is the issue now ?.
+Is it fine?. ohh!!!
+Wait one more issue with above code.
+What is the issue now ?.
 Constructor function is called twice ie,Square.prototype = new Shape(); and Shape.apply(this,arguments); both called construtctor function each time this shows clearly inefficient method.
 But don't worry about above problem.
 Luckly, we have option to solve this problem too.

 ```
 function Shape(){